 The Commission published a proposal for a Regulation on artificial intelligence (AI) in April 2021.
-The resulting EU AI Act entered into force on 1 August 2024 and its provisions will apply on a phased basis.
+The resulting EU AI Act entered into force on 1 August 2024 and its provisions are being brought into application on a phased basis.

 The EU AI Act sets out rules relating to the placing on the market, putting into service and use of AI systems in the EU, as well as transparency requirements and rules on market monitoring and surveillance.